fmerg/pymerkle/docs/target/source/implementations.rst

 Sqlite
 ======

-``SqliteTree`` is a persistent implementation with a SQLite database as storage.
+``SqliteTree`` uses a SQLite database to persistently store entries.
-It is a wrapper of `sqlite3`_, suitable for leightweight or local applications that do not require separate server processes for the database.
+It is a wrapper of `sqlite3`_, suitable for leightweight applications that do not require separate server processes for the database.